slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The laws of nature are written by the hand of God in the language of mathematics."
 -- Galileo Galilei [1564]*

-> *"Science is organized knowledge.
-Wisdom is organized life."
--- Immanuel Kant [1724]*

-> *"In science the credit goes to the man who convinces the world, not to the man to whom the idea first occurs."
--- (sir) William Osler [1849]*

-> *"Everything that can be invented has been invented."
--- Charles Holland Duell [1850]*

 > *"Science advances one funeral at a time."
 -- Max Planck [1858]*

 > *"Technological progress is like an ax in the hands of a pathological criminal." (...)
 "Science is a wonderful thing if one does not have to earn one’s living at it." (...)
-"If we knew what it was we were doing, it would not be called research, would it?" (...)
+"If we knew what it was we were doing, it would not be called research, would it?"
-"Three great forces rule the world: stupidity, fear and greed."
 -- Albert Einstein [1879]*

 > *"Scientists study the world as it is, engineers create the world that never has been."